bluefishjs/bluefish/learn/what-is-bluefish.md

 Bluefish is a diagramming framework for the web.
-In contrast to previous frameworks, which focus on low-level or high-level abstractions, Bluefish draws inspiration from UI component frameworks like React that let users define and use their own, custom abstractions (i.e. components).
+In contrast to previous frameworks, which focus on low-level or high-level abstractions, Bluefish draws inspiration from UI component frameworks like React that let users define and use their own custom abstractions (i.e. components).
+Bluefish works best in SolidJS, but can be used in other environments like React, Svelte, Observable notebooks, and plain ol' JavaScript.

 Bluefish relaxes the component model to *relations*.
 Unlike components, relations can share children and they don't need to fully specify their childrens' layouts.
 Bluefish is based on work from the [MIT Visualization Group](https://vis.csail.mit.edu/).
 You can read more about the theory, design, and implementation of Bluefish in our [research paper](https://arxiv.org/abs/2307.00146).